Server data from the Official MCP Registry

 doctorRuns diagnostics on the ClicheFactory setup — config file, API keys, Python dependencies, system binaries.
 Call this when things aren't working.

-service — Uses the ClicheFactory cloud service.
+service (recommended) — Uses the ClicheFactory cloud service.
 Requires a ClicheFactory API key.
 Supports all extraction modes including trained pipelines and robust verification.
-Optionally accepts BYOK model overrides.
+Best extraction quality out of the box.

 pip install clichefactory-mcp

-For local-mode extraction (document parsing on your machine), install with the local extras:
+For local-mode extraction (BYOK, runs on your machine), install with the local extras:

 pip install "clichefactory-mcp[local]"